Power-Automate-in-a-day/Training-by-the-community/README.md

-# Welcome to Power Automate in a day training - 2025
+# Welcome to Power Automate in a Day training - 2025
 This is the Power Automate in a day v10 material (last update : March 2025, by Serge Luca - aka "Doctor Flow" (from ShareQL.com)
 - v1 was created in July 2018.
 - 9 versions have been created since 2018.